freemarker/freemarker-tutorials/00-running-a-server-locally/readme.md

 6. Click “OK” and “OK” again and “OK” one last time to exit out of environment variables.

-7. Open up command prompt and type `echo %CATALINA_HOMEx% && where catalina` and you should see something like this:
+7. Open up command prompt and type `echo %CATALINA_HOME% && where catalina` and you should see something like this:

     ![step 6](images/tomcat06.png)